waseigo/northwind_elixir_traders/README.md

 ### Who is this book for?

-[The book](https://leanpub.com/northwind-elixir-traders) has been written for anyone who wants to learn Elixir by practicing on an ambitious project, and anyone who already possesses some Elixir programming skill and basic knowledge of relational databases, and wants to understand Ecto better to a degree that will allow them to model any kind of data with these two technologies.
+[The book](https://leanpub.com/northwind-elixir-traders) has been written for anyone who wants to learn Elixir by practicing on an ambitious project, and anyone who already possesses some Elixir programming skill and basic knowledge of relational databases, and wants to understand Ecto better to a degree that will allow them to model any kind of data with these technologies.

-You will learn about incrementally converting a database schema to Ecto structures and writing the code necessary to manage the data therein, gradually (and retroactively, and iteratively) refining the database model with constraints, changesets and associations and helper functions, and working with dynamic repositories to import, validate and sanitize data, and making queries to generate insights.
+You will learn about incrementally converting a database schema to Ecto structures and writing the code necessary to manage the data therein, gradually (and retroactively, and iteratively) refining the database model with constraints, changesets and associations and helper functions, and working with dynamic repositories to import, validate and sanitize data, and making simple and complex queries to generate insights.

 ### What knowledge is required to get started?